 Textbook: Nagel, Saff, and Snider, Fundamentals of Differential Equations, 9th edition.
-You may obtain access, at a discounted price, to the ebook-version and associated materials here.
+You may obtain access, at a discounted price, to the ebook-version and associated materials by following the instructions here.
 (I do not use Canvas.)

 There will also be some required readings from notes by Dr. Groisser.
 These notes are linked to the Miscellaneous Handouts page.